Maximum Likelihood for Gaussian Process Classification and Generalized Linear Mixed Models under Case-Control Sampling: Introduction

+\item A full-rank covariance matrix, indicating that dependencies cannot be captured by a small number of variables (Figure \ref{fig:classical_versus_us}b).
+Such settings are common in modern data sets due to either high-dimensional settings or to the use of kernels or basis expansions, which implicitly project a small number of features into a large (possibly infinite-dimensional) space \citep{diggle_model-based_1998,rasmussen_gaussian_2006}.

+\item A non-sparse covariance matrix, indicating that all units are correlated (Figure \ref{fig:classical_versus_us}c).
+Such settings exacerbate both the computational challenge, because the density does not factorize into multiplicative terms, and the statistical challenge, because classic statistical theory requires a large number of independent units. \end{enumerate} Special cases of this combination have been addressed in the literature \citep{glidden_ascertainment_2002,epstein_ascertainment-adjusted_2002,neuhaus_family-specific_2006,neuhaus_likelihood-based_2014}, but to our knowledge, there is a limited set of available solutions for the general setting, which is indeed very challenging.

-A major motivating application for our study is genome-wide association studies of diseases with a case-control sampling design (GWAS-CC) \citep{price_progress_2015}.
-In GWAS-CC, the genomes of individuals affected with a disease and of unaffected controls are collected in an effort to uncover the genetic mechanisms driving disease risk \citep{visscher_10_2017}.
-Studies in this field have diverse goals, reflected in the diversity of the statistical inference tasks they seek to solve \citep{price_progress_2015}: testing disease associations with genetic variants \citep{yang_advantages_2014,bush_chapter_2012}, estimating disease heritability \citep{yang_common_2010,golan_measuring_2014,loh_contrasting_2015}, risk prediction \citep{zhou_polygenic_2013,golan_effective_2014,moser_simultaneous_2015, weissbrod_multikernel_2016}, and more.
+A major motivating application for our study is genome-wide association studies of diseases with a case-control sampling design (GWAS-CC) \citep{price_progress_2015,visscher_10_2017}.
+In GWAS-CC, the genomes of individuals affected with a disease and of unaffected controls are collected in an effort to uncover the genetic mechanisms driving disease risk.
+Studies in this field have diverse goals, reflected in the diversity of the statistical inference tasks they seek to solve: testing for association between genetic variants and disease \citep{yang_advantages_2014, weissbrod_accurate_2015}, estimating disease heritability \citep{yang_common_2010, golan_measuring_2014, weissbrod2018estimating}, risk prediction \citep{zhou_polygenic_2013, golan_effective_2014, weissbrod_multikernel_2016}, and more.